h-mohsin/todo-app/README.md

-# TodoApp
+# Todo List Website

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.9.
+I created this project using the Angular framework with Typescript as the front-end programming language and Tailwind CSS as the framework for styling.

 ## Development server